Businesses seeking assistance are advised to have their business description in place. It is especially helpful to have the following:

 City-Town Development Act

 The City-Town Development Act is in effect in Bristol for other businesses, usually certain services that do not qualify under the Urban Jobs or Enterprise Zone Programs that will allow new construction to qualify for a six year formula declining scale based upon the square foot size of the development and number of jobs created.
-Please contact the Bristol Development Authority regarding this program.
+Please contact the Economic and Community Development Department regarding this program.